airladon/FigureOne/docs/tutorials/19 - Performance Optimization/README.md

 The files for this are [here](./06%20custom%20draw).

-This draw method is super simple, and will stop an element from being able to pulse, or use the `getPosition` or `getBorder` methods.
+The draw method usually handles element pulsing (as a pulsing does not change an element's transform and is purely a draw time process).
+Therefore, overwriting the draw method will disable element pulsing.

 It almost halves the draw time however, so we can then increase `n` to `400` and still achieve 20 fps on the Chromebook.